HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 label-studio-ml init my_backend
 ```

-The last command takes your script `./model.py` and creates an `./my_backend` directory at the same level, copying the configs and scripts needed to launch the ML backend in either development or production modes.
+The last command takes your script `./model.py` and creates a `./my_backend` directory at the same level, copying the configs and scripts needed to launch the ML backend in either development or production modes.

+!!! note
-> Note: You can specify different location for your model script, for example: `label-studio-ml init my_backend --script /path/to/my/script.py`
+    You can specify different location for your model script, for example: `label-studio-ml init my_backend --script /path/to/my/script.py`

 ### Launch ML backend server